davidben/tls-trust-anchor-ids/draft-ietf-tls-trust-anchor-ids.md

 : 7bit

 Security considerations:
-: Carries a cryptographic certificate and its associated certificate chain and additional properties.
+: Carries a cryptographic certificate and its associated certificate chain and additional attributes.
 This media type carries no active content.

 Interoperability considerations:
 : None

 Published specification:
-: [this-RFC, {{media-type}}]
+: [this-RFC, {{pem-representation}}]

 Applications that use this media type:
 : ACME clients and servers, HTTP servers, other applications that need to be configured with a certificate chain